johandry/GoSeed/README.md

-# GoSeed: A seed for a Golang project
+# GoSeed: A seed for a Go project

 ## Requirements

-Go has to be installed and the environment variable `$GOPATH` setup as explained in https://golang.org/doc/install.
+  * **Go** has to be installed and the environment variable `$GOPATH` setup as explained in https://golang.org/doc/install.
-Docker has to be installed.
-This have been used with [Docker CE for Mac](https://download.docker.com/mac/stable/Docker.dmg) Make and other Linux commands are also required, so run this on OSX or Linux.
-For Windows you may need a Linux emulator of your preference.
+  * **Docker** is required to ship your program in containers.
+This have been used with [Docker CE for Mac](https://download.docker.com/mac/stable/Docker.dmg)

+This have been tested on Mac OSX and may work on Linux.
+For Windows you may need a Linux emulator.

 ## Quick Start